MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  Specify to use hardware acceleration, if it's available.
+  Specifies whether to use hardware acceleration if it's available.
 If you enable this policy or don't configure it, hardware acceleration is enabled unless a GPU feature is explicitly blocked.

 If you disable this policy, hardware acceleration is disabled.